metricshilab/manual/computing.md

-#### Useful Linux Commands
+#### Linux Commands

-Most remote servers are built with Linux system without an graphic interface.
-To communicate with the server, we need to use Linux commands.
-Here we list some mostly used commands as following.
+Most remote servers are built upon the Linux system without an graphic interface.
+To communicate with the server, we count on the Linux commands.
+Here we list some most useful commands as following.

 - Login to the server: